HZcohort/DiNetxify/README.md

 ##### Save the result of comorbidity strength estimation:

 Same as the **one-step analysis**, the result of comorbidity strength estimation can be exported to multiple formats (i.e., .csv, .xlsx, .feather).
-The following example code show how to save the result to CSV files.
+The following example code show how to save the result to CSV file.

 ```python
 # For example: save the comorbidity strength estimation results to a CSV file